 According to widely reported research by KPMG in 2019, 41% of employees in the financial services sector are following in their parents’ footsteps – more than three times the national average for other sectors.
 This limited level of social mobility, defined by the UK government as “the link between a person’s occupation or income and the occupation or income of their parents”, prompted us to commission research into five different groups – parents, teachers, firms, our members, and the financial services community – to gather data on and better understand the barriers and access to our sector.

-The full print edition PDF is now available online for all members.
-Log in to read it.
+The full print edition PDF is now available online for all members by clicking on the button above or the thumbnail cover image on the right.

 All CISI members, excluding student members, are eligible to receive a hard copy of the quarterly print edition of the magazine.
 Members can opt in to receive this by logging in to MyCISI, clicking on My Account, then clicking the Communications tab and selecting ‘Yes’.